 Then, once you've taken your first bite, your tongue delights in the delicate seasoned shrimp flavors.
 Then, before you know it, your palate is pleasantly overtaken by the rich baked red gravy flavors.
 It's a continuous, win-win flavor juxtaposition.
 And it honestly just gets better and better each forkful.

-These Louisiana shrimp balls in tomato gravy are extremely near and dear to my heart, y'all.
+These Cacjun shrimp balls in tomato gravy are extremely near and dear to my heart, y'all.
 They're part of my family's story, and it's a great one indeed.
 I'm pretty confident that you're going to love them just as much as I do.

 So, if you make them, please comment below and tell me all about what happens around your table.